 I am a palaeoclimate scientist at the University of Leicester, UK.
 I research Earth's ancient climates and environments, using sediments and fossils, and their chemistry, to understand the physical nature of past worlds.
-By background, I am primarily a 'data' person, as opposed to a 'modelling' person, but I do like to mix-and-match between these two spheres and have just started a new role that will involve a lot more modelling work.
+By background, I am primarily a 'data' person, as opposed to a 'modelling' person, but I do like to mix-and-match between these two spheres and have recently transitioned to a new role that involves a lot more modelling work.
 I am particularly interested in understanding what happened to Earth's climate and physical environments when early animal-rich ecosystems were first evolving around the transition between the Neoproterozoic and Phanerozoic eons, about 600 to 500 million years ago.

 I am also fascinated by the fossil evidence of early animal life, and particularly the exceptionally preserved fossils that tell us what these early animals looked like.
 These remarkable fossils can even preserve soft tissues, including bits of soft anatomy that most people would never expect to survive hundreds of millions of years of geological processes.